gdsfdg/facemodtools/README.md

 12. (**Reorder points**) Not always needed

 Done!
+## Running the tool
+Head over to [releases](https://github.com/gdsfdg/facemodtools/releases) and download the first zip.
+Unzip the whole folder somewhere and double-click the exe.
+Alternatively, download the source code and run facemodtools.py.
+You'll have to install customtkinter and pillow via `pip install customtkinter`.
 ## Features
 ### Folder selection
 After selecting these two folders, the tool will use them for all of its functions.